 It’s a common myth that hiring a lawyer will drag out the process.
 In reality, an experienced attorney can often speed things up by handling the paperwork and negotiations efficiently.
 More importantly, evidence can disappear quickly.
 Witness memories fade, and physical evidence from the scene can be lost.
 In Missouri, you generally have five years to file a personal injury claim, but there are exceptions, and waiting is never a good idea.
 The sooner you involve a lawyer, the sooner they can start building a strong case for you.
 An early consultation helps ensure you don’t miss crucial deadlines or make mistakes that could weaken your claim.

-What to Expect from Your Auto Injury Case
+What to Expect During Your Auto Injury Case

 After an auto accident, the path forward can feel uncertain.
 You’re likely dealing with injuries, medical bills, and calls from insurance adjusters, all while trying to figure out what your case is actually worth and how long it will take to resolve.
 Understanding the key phases of a personal injury claim can help you feel more in control.
 Every case is different, but most follow a similar progression from the initial claim to a final resolution.
 Knowing what to expect can make the process much less stressful.
 Below, we’ll walk through the most common questions clients have about their auto injury cases.